 Chicory Root: Part of the dandelion family.
-It was used as a coffee substitute; In the Southern United States, as a coffee additive.
-In New Orleans, chicory coffee is served along side beignets.
+It was used as a coffee substitute, and in the Southern United States, as a coffee additive.
+In New Orleans, chicory coffee is served alongside beignets.

 Chitterlings: Pronounced CHIT-lins.
 A dish usually made from the intestines of a pig that are boiled or stewed with aromatics.
 They can also be battered and fried and is served with hot sauce.

 Chow-Chow: Pickled relish made up of vegetables such as tomatoes, cabbage, chayote, onions, carrots, beans, asparagus, cauliflower and peas.
 It is used as a condiment for fish cakes, mashed potatoes, biscuits and gravy, and many other foods.

 Cobbler: A dish consisting of a fruit filling covered with a batter or biscuit.
 The cobblers in the American south are characterized by deep dish and thick crusts.